INTEGRATED STEM EDUCATION RESEARCH CENTER

 Areas of Responsibility: Associate Dean, Associate Professor

 Dr. Heath Tims is an Associate Professor of Mechanical Engineering at Louisiana Tech University and holds the endowed Cajun Contractors Professorship.
-He also serves as the Associate Dean for Undergraduate Studies for the College of Engineering and Science.
-He received his B.S degree from Louisiana Tech University and his M.S. and Ph.D. from the University of Texas at Austin.
-He teaches upper-level Mechanical Engineering courses including Computer-Aided Modeling which utilizes the software needed for prototyping and marketing, as well as Dynamic Systems and Mechatronics, which involves mechanical and electrical component integration.
-In addition to his teaching experience, Dr. Tims worked from 2001 until 2006 in a research and prototyping facility at the University of Texas where he played a pivotal role in developing numerous prototypes for industrial companies.
+He is also the Associate Dean for Undergraduate Studies for the College of Engineering and Science.
+He received his B.S. degree from Louisiana Tech University and his M.S. and Ph.D. from the University of Texas at Austin.
+He teaches upper-level Mechanical Engineering courses, including Computer-Aided Modeling, which utilizes the software needed for prototyping and marketing, and Dynamic Systems and Mechatronics, which involves mechanical and electrical component integration.
+In addition to his teaching experience, Dr. Tims worked from 2001 until 2006 in a research and prototyping facility at the University of Texas, where he played a pivotal role in developing numerous prototypes for industrial companies.
 While at Louisiana Tech, Dr. Tims has focused primarily on engineering education and multidisciplinary collaborative projects.
-He has been one of the lead faculty on the NASA-Threads (physics) K12 curriculum, as well as the Cyber Discovery camp, the Studies in Cyberspace honors course, and the high school Cyber Science course.
-Most recently he is leading the effort on the newly funded STEM-Discovery program.
-These successful education initiatives have not only had a large regional impact but have garnered the attention of federal agencies.
-Heath turned his passion for mechatronics, teaching, creativity, and competition into something that has brought a superb learning experience to students, and tremendous national recognition to Louisiana Tech.
-Through his initiation and support of a student design and prototyping activity known as the Louisiana Tech Eco-marathon team, he has extended learning well beyond the normal classroom.
+He has been one of the lead faculty on the NASA-Threads (physics) K12 curriculum, the Cyber Discovery camp, the Studies in Cyberspace honors course, and the high school Cyber Science course.
+Most recently, he led the effort on the newly funded STEM-Discovery program.
+These successful education initiatives have not only had a significant regional impact but have garnered the attention of federal agencies.
+Heath turned his passion for mechatronics, teaching, creativity, and competition into something that has brought a superb learning experience to students and tremendous national recognition to Louisiana Tech.
+He has extended learning well beyond the regular classroom by initiating and supporting a student design and prototyping activity known as the Louisiana Tech Eco-marathon team.
 He uses the Eco-marathon as a hands-on project that serves as an apprenticeship model for mentoring students.
-Heath has been very active in service throughout the college, university, and the community.
+Heath has been active in service throughout the college, university, and the community.
 He has served as the University Senate President and is a member of the Athletics Council.
-He has served on several college leadership and strategic planning teams as well as the faculty advisor for Tau Beta Pi and Pi Tau Sigma.
-Heath has received numerous Engineering and Science Foundation awards for Outstanding Service, as was recently selected by the graduating senior class for the Outstanding Faculty Award.
-The University Senate awarded Heath the Virgil Orr Junior Faculty Award in 2012 in recognition of his teaching, research, and service to Louisiana Tech.
+He has served on several college leadership and strategic planning teams and as the faculty advisor for Tau Beta Pi and Pi Tau Sigma.
+Heath has received numerous Engineering and Science Foundation awards for Outstanding Service and was recently selected by the graduating senior class for the Outstanding Faculty Award.
+The University Senate awarded Heath the Virgil Orr Junior Faculty Award in 2012 for his teaching, Research, and service to Louisiana Tech.
 Heath’s web page is at http://www2.latech.edu/~htims/.

 Weiss, Leland – Ph.D.